 - S. companies can take advantage of the fact that Ecuador allows 100 percent foreign equity ownership without the need for authorization or prior screening.

 - Ecuador has no limits on royalties that may be remitted when it comes to license and franchise transactions.
 Remittances are subject to a capital exit tax, currently set at 3.75 percent until June 2023 and gradually reducing to 2 percent until 2024.

-- There are no foreign exchange issues.
+- There are no foreign exchange challenges.
 In 2000, Ecuador adopted the U.S. dollar as the country’s official currency.

-- Ecuador’s overall investment climate remains challenging as economic, commercial, and investment policies are subject to frequent changes.
-Regular updates in Ecuador’s tax code make business planning difficult.
+- Ecuador’s overall investment climate remains challenging as economic, commercial, regulatory, and investment policies are subject to frequent changes.
+Regular updates to Ecuador’s tax code make business planning difficult.
 Please see the Investment Climate Statement for additional information on this subject.

 - Systemic weakness in the judicial system and its susceptibility to political pressures create challenges for U.S. companies investing in Ecuador.
 The legal complexity resulting from the inconsistent application and interpretation of existing laws complicates the enforcement of contracts and increases the risks and costs of doing business in Ecuador.
 Business disputes with U.S. companies can become politicized, especially in sensitive areas such as the energy sector.
 Several high-level investment disputes involving U.S. companies are under international arbitration.
 Ecuador terminated its Bilateral Investment Treaty with the United States in 2017.

 Exporters: Getting Started

-If you are considering investment in Ecuador, here are some steps you may wish to consider as you get started:
+If you are considering investing in Ecuador, here are some steps you may wish to consider as you get started: